zeekus/textfiles/pschism_build_document_with_spack.md

 /modeling/spack/opt/spack/linux-centos7-zen2/gcc-9.2.0/intel-oneapi-compilers-2022.1.0-drusa5ufomxfbklm6rbb2xloljxcwgev/compiler/latest/linux/compiler/lib/intel64_lin
 ```

-- [ ] Modify the *config.yaml* so that the environment area is defined.
+- [ ] Manual change - Modify the *$SPACK_ROOT/etc/spack/compilers.yaml* so that the environment area is defined.
   The environment area should have the following info.
   Defining the environment area in your compiler.yaml tells spack where to get the MPI libraries that Slurm, the scheduler provides.